A Multilevel Stochastic Approximation Algorithm for Value-at-Risk and Expected Shortfall Estimation: Introduction

-In the present paper, we propose a multilevel SA (MLSA) algorithm for the computation of the VaR and ES of a loss that writes as a conditional expectation.
-MLSA was introduced in~\cite{10.1214/15-AAP1109} as an extension to the SA framework of multilevel Monte Carlo path simulation~\cite{10.1287/opre.1070.0496}.
-It was then revisited in~\cite{Dereich2019} from the different perspective of approximating the objective function of an SA problem rather than its solutions.
-We also refer to~\cite{FRIKHA20154066} for a multi-step Richardson-Romberg stochastic approximation method.
-We stress that the uniform mean-reversion assumption on the objective function discussed in~\cite{10.1214/15-AAP1109} is generally not satisfied in a VaR-ES setup, so the theoretical performance of the MLSA scheme applied to both risk measures is not directly guaranteed by the results therein.
-We also refer to~\cite{doi:10.1137/18M1173186} where the authors propose a multilevel Monte Carlo estimator for the computation of the nested expectation $\mathbb{P}(\mathbb{E}[X|Y]\geq 0)$ as well as a stochastic root finding algorithm for the computation of the VaR and ES, but do not provide a theoretical analysis of the latter.
-Our main contribution is to propose an optimized MLSA algorithm that achieves sharp theoretical complexities when focusing on estimating either the VaR or the ES.
-The VaR focused estimation achieves a complexity of order $\varepsilon^{-2-\delta}$, where $\delta \in (0,1)$ is some specific parameter depending on the integrability degree of the loss.
-The ES focused estimation attains a complexity of order $\varepsilon^{-2}\left|\ln{\varepsilon}\right|^2$.
-The theoretical analysis is verified numerically on two financial case studies that show a considerable gain with respect to the nested SA approach in terms of computational time needed to estimate the VaR and ES.
+In the present paper, we propose a multilevel SA (MLSA) algorithm for the computation of the VaR and ES of a loss that has the form of a conditional expectation.
+MLSA was introduced by Frikha~\cite{10.1214/15-AAP1109} as an extension to the SA framework of multilevel Monte Carlo path simulation of Giles~\cite{10.1287/opre.1070.0496}.
+It was then revisited by Dereich and M\"uller-Gronbach~\cite{Dereich2019} from the different perspective of approximating the objective function of an SA problem rather than its solutions.
+We also refer to Frikha and Huang~\cite{FRIKHA20154066} for a multi-step Richardson--Romberg stochastic approximation method.
+We stress that the uniform mean-reversion assumption on the objective function discussed by~\cite{10.1214/15-AAP1109} is generally not satisfied in a VaR--ES setup; so the theoretical performance of the MLSA scheme applied to both risk measures is not directly guaranteed by the results therein.
+We also refer to Giles and Haji-Ali~\cite{doi:10.1137/18M1173186} who propose a multilevel Monte Carlo estimator for the computation of the nested expectation $\mathbb{P}[\mathbb{E}[X|Y]\geq 0]$ as well as a stochastic root-finding algorithm for the computation of the VaR and~ES, but do not provide a theoretical analysis of the latter.
+Our main contribution is to propose an optimised MLSA algorithm that achieves sharp theoretical complexities when focusing on estimating either the VaR or the ES.
+The VaR-focused estimation achieves a complexity of the order $\varepsilon ^{-2-\delta}$, where $\delta \in (0,1)$ is some specific parameter depending on the integrability degree of the loss.
+The ES-focused estimation attains a complexity of the order $\varepsilon ^{-2}|\ln{\varepsilon}|^{2}$.
+The theoretical analysis is verified numerically on two financial case studies that show a considerable gain with respect to the nested SA approach in terms of the computational time needed to estimate the VaR and ES.\\